benrodenhaeuser/benrodenhaeuser.github.io/_posts/2017-07-06-object-passing.md

 So the last line of the above code evaluates to `[1]`, not to `[10]` as we would expect on the pass-by-reference model. *Reassigning a variable within a method will have no effect on the caller in Ruby.*

-Let's now contrast Ruby with the pass-value-by-value strategy used by Java and C.
+Let's now contrast Ruby with the pass-value-by-value strategy used by Java.

 ```ruby
 def mutate(array)